 Global Bridge iFIGs

 Global Bridge International First-Year Interest Groups (iFIGs) provide a great first-year experience for international students that are required to take the year-long sequence of Academic English for International Students (AEIS) courses.
 Students in Global Bridge iFIGs will take their required AEIS courses in a package with other university courses that satisfy core education requirements.
-The Global Bridge Program is required for students who test into a full load of AEIS courses.
+The Global Bridge Program is required for students who test into 5 or more AEIS courses.
 The following link details the process of testing through AEIS: UO American English Institute Placement Testing